MikhailPakhomov/test/README.md

 # test
-1. Add new text on main
+1. Add new text from test 3
+2. add text